 Transforming our Inner Map of Reality for Lasting Change

 There is a common belief that goes something like this: "All you need to do is change your beliefs!"
 Wow!
 If it were only that simple!
 Changing limiting beliefs not matter how much we recognize the change is good, the process is often scary and at the very least disruptive.
 Our entire lives have been built on that inner map of reality.

 If you want to change a belief, you can change a belief.
-But our whole map of reality is structured around a complex structure of myriad beliefs.
+But our whole map of reality is a complex structure of myriad beliefs.
 It is merciless (and ineffective) to strip ourselves of the old beliefs without understanding what needs we were trying to meet in the first place.
 Otherwise chaos can ensue.
 It's like pick-up-sticks: if you move one stick (or belief) too quickly or carelessly, they all move.

 Our old beliefs give us a road map back to what really matters to us, if we listen to their wisdom.